Jeremy Pena Player Props: Astros vs. Angels

 Jeremy Pena At The Plate

-- Pena has picked up a hit in 34 of 53 games this year, with multiple hits 15 times.

-- In 15.1% of his games this season, he has hit a long ball, and 3.5% of his trips to the dish.
+- He has hit a home run in eight games this year (14.8%), homering in 3.5% of his plate appearances.

-- Pena has picked up an RBI in 34.0% of his games this season, with more than one RBI in 13.2% of his games.
-He has also plated three or more runs in one contest.
+- In 33.3% of his games this season, Pena has had at least one RBI.
+He's picked up more than one in 13.0% and driven in three or more of his team's runs in one contest.

-- In 25 of 53 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.